 Francisco and Dr. Huesos in The Pit and the Pendulum (1991), who are torturing people simply because it is their job (unlike Mendoza to whom it is a holy calling, and Gomez who is a sadist).
-When Esmeralda offers to confess to whatever they want, Francisco patiently explains that they cannot just accept her confession, because she might be confessing just to avoid being tortures.
+When Esmeralda offers to confess to whatever they want, Francisco patiently explains that they cannot just accept her confession, because she might be confessing just to avoid being tortured.
 Only confessions obtained under torture are considered legitimate evidence of heresy.

 In The President's Analyst, an American and a Soviet agent are old pals who place a friendly wager on who'll catch their common target first, going so far as promising to leak info so the other guy would get stationed to where the loser would buy the winner dinner.
 Another agent puts off assassinating the title character because his bullets are inconveniently far away and he told the wife he wouldn't work late.

 Inigo Montoya and Fezzik are punchclock villains while working as goons for Vizzini in The Princess Bride.
 Inigo even states outright, "I only work for Vizzini to pay the bills."
 Vizzini also reminds Gentle Giant Fezzik of his former status: "unemployed in Greenland."